Medial tibial stress syndrome

 A "one-leg hop test" is a functional test, that can be used to distinguish between medial tibial stress syndrome and a stress fracture: a patient with medial tibial stress syndrome can hop at least 10 times on the affected leg where a patient with a stress fracture cannot hop without severe pain 2.

-Considered insensitive and are often normal.
+For medial tibial stress syndrome, plain radiographs are considered insensitive and are often normal.
 It may, however, demonstrate subtle periosteal reaction or callus around the cortex of the tibia medially 11.

-May show focal hyperechoic elevation of the periosteum with irregularity over the distal tibia and increased flow on Doppler interrogation.
+Medial tibial stress syndrome may show focal hyperechoic elevation of the periosteum with irregularity over the distal tibia and increased flow on Doppler interrogation.

 - periosteal edema: may be very subtle and noticeable in early stages, only on fluid-sensitive sequences (STIR, fat suppressed T2- and PD)